Corey Webster

-Corey Jonas Webster (born March 2, 1982) is a former American football cornerback who played for the New York Giants.
-He was drafted by the Giants in the second round of the 2005 NFL Draft and later won two Super Bowls with the team, both over the New England Patriots.
-He played college football at Louisiana State University.
+Corey Jonas Webster (born March 2, 1982) is an American former professional football player who was a cornerback in the National Football League (NFL) for 9 seasons, all with the New York Giants.
+He played college football for the LSU Tigers.
+Webster was selected by the Giants in the second round of the 2005 NFL draft and later won two Super Bowls with the team, both over the New England Patriots.

-High school career
+Early life

-Webster attended St. James High School in Vacherie, Louisiana and was a two sport star in both football and basketball.
-He was an all state quarterback wearing jersey #1 for the Wildcats football team and an all state guard wearing jersey #11 for the basketball team.
+Webster attended St. James High School in Vacherie, Louisiana, and was a two-sport star in both football and basketball.
+He was an all-state quarterback wearing jersey #1 for the Wildcats football team and an all-state guard wearing jersey #11 for the basketball team.
 He was recruited as a wide receiver coming out of high school but was later asked to play cornerback at LSU by then coach Nick Saban.

 College career

 After catching 7 passes for 74 yards as a true freshman, Webster converted to Cornerback for the 2002 season.
 He would end his college career with 16 interceptions (2nd in school history), be named as a 1st Team All-American twice, and was a 1st Team All-SEC selection 3 times.
-As a Junior in 2003, he finished 2nd in the SEC with 25 pass breakups and had 17 as a Sophomore in 2002.
+As a junior in 2003, he finished second in the SEC with 25 pass breakups and had 17 as a sophomore in 2002.